-She lives with her husband Jaime Navarro, a career Naval officer, now retired and working for the Navy again in Maryland.
-Jaime is the proud father of his son, Paul, and daughter, Stephanie, both college graduates and making it out in the world on their own.
-Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and three dogs.
+She lives with her husband Jaime Navarro, a retired Navy pilot and avid horseman, in Maryland.
+Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and four dogs.

 Acknowlegdments (Or Why This is "About Us" and Not "About Me")